masalinas/doc-vault/README.md

 ![vault-production-config_05](captures/vault_production_config_ste05.png)

-The next times we can access using toke authentication method and the token VAULT_TOKEN or VAULT_DEV_ROOT_TOKEN_ID defined:
+The next times we can access using root toke to autenticate as root.
+Is the system is stopped we must unselad agaun using the other token

 ![vault-ui](captures/vault_ui.png)